- Art Direction Kinetic Corporation

 Search our directory

-“We call it 'Chic-quinox'” said Celia Chen, who, along with event maestro Lyman Carter of Plug (he co-produced the big Prada blowout last December) organized a splashy opening party for the new Equinox Fitness Club, complete with swimsuit-clad caterwaiters and three different DJs.
+NEW YORK “We call it 'Chic-quinox'” said Celia Chen, who, along with event maestro Lyman Carter of Plug (he co-produced the big Prada blowout last December) organized a splashy opening party for the new Equinox Fitness Club, complete with swimsuit-clad caterwaiters and three different DJs.
 To mark the official opening of the West Village club (it had a soft launch in December), the five-story building was lit with a kaleidoscope of bright lights visible from the street.

 Inside, Carter chose a retro, old Hollywood theme for the lap pool area in the basement, where buff-bod caterwaiters attired in swimshorts and waitresses in bikinis with fringed wrap skirts and heels (all from Urban Staffing) served drinks to guests who relaxed on the poolside lounge furniture.
 The pool room was lit with cool, mint-green lights from Bernhard Link Theatrical, providing a refreshing, laid-back atmosphere.